d-morrison/IntroStatActivities/_book/12-regression.md

 Bootstrap X% confidence interval: ($(\frac{(1-X)}{2})^{th}$ percentile,$(X+(\frac{(1-X)}{2})^{th}$ percentile) of a bootstrap distribution

-t-distribution: A bell-shaped symmetric distribution, centered at 0, wider than the standard Normal distribution
+$t$-distribution: A bell-shaped symmetric distribution, centered at 0, wider than the standard normal distribution.

-	Note: width depends on the sample size (used to calculate degrees of freedom – df for short) Larger df $\implies$ Closer the t distribution is to the standard Normal distribution
+* The variability in a $t$-distribution depends on the sample size (used to calculate degrees of freedom --- df for short).
+* The $t$-distribution gets closer to the standard normal distribution as df increases.

 Degrees of freedom (df): describes the variability of the t-distribution